 9-10-12.
-In case of the absence or disability of the manager or in case of his suspension as provided in § 9-10-11, the governing body may designate a qualified administrative officer of the first or second class municipality to perform the duties of the manager during such the absence, disability, or suspension.
+In case of the absence or disability of the manager or in case of suspension as provided in § 9-10-11, the governing body may designate a qualified administrative officer of the municipality to perform the duties of the manager during the absence, disability, or suspension.

 9-10-13.
-The city manager shall be is responsible to the governing body for the proper administration of all affairs of the first or second class municipality placed in his charge.
-To that end, except.
-Except as otherwise provided by law, he shall have the manager has power to appoint and remove all officers and employees in the administrative service of the municipality and may authorize the head of any department or office responsible to him to the manager to appoint and remove subordinates in such the department or office.
-Appointments made by or under the authority of the manager-shall must be made without definite term, on the basis of executive and administrative ability, and on the basis of the training and experience of such the appointees in the work which they are to perform assigned work.
+The city manager is responsible to the governing body for the proper administration of all affairs of the municipality.
+Except as otherwise provided by law, the manager has power to appoint and remove all officers and employees in the administrative service of the municipality and may authorize the head of any department or office responsible to the manager to appoint and remove subordinates in the department or office.
+Appointments made by or under the authority of the manager must be made without definite term, on the basis of executive and administrative ability, and on the basis of the training and experience of the appointees in the assigned work.

 9-10-14.
-The Except as otherwise provided in this section, the city manager and every officer of the first or second class municipality, whether appointed by the manager or the governing body, shall furnish a bond to the municipality in such the form and in such amount as may be required by the governing body.
-Such The bond shall must be approved by the governing body and be filed with the auditor finance officer.
+Except as otherwise provided in this section, the city manager and every officer of the municipality, whether appointed by the manager or the governing body, shall furnish a bond to the municipality in the form and amount as may be required by the governing body.
+The bond must be approved by the governing body and filed with the finance officer.
 An individual bond is not required, provided the municipality has blanket coverage pursuant to § 3-5-14.

-- 9-10-15.
-The city manager shall have the following further powers and duties: - 19 (1) He shall seeSee that the municipal laws and, ordinances, and resolutions are enforced; - 21 (2) He shall supervise Supervise the administration of the affairs of the first or second class municipality; - (3) He shall make such Make recommendations to the governing body concerning the affairs of the first or second class municipality as may seem to him desirable prudent; - 26 (4) He shall keep Keep the governing body advised of the financial condition and future 27 needs of the first or second class municipality; - 28 (5) He shall prepare Prepare and submit to the governing body an annual budget-not 29 later than August first of each year on a date determined by the governing body 30 pursuant to §§ 9-21-34 and 9-21-34.1; - (6) He shall seeSee that all terms and conditions imposed in favor of the first or second class municipality or its inhabitants in any contract or franchise to which the municipality is a party are faithfully kept and performed;
+9-10-15.
+The city manager shall:

+- (1) See that municipal laws, ordinances, and resolutions are enforced; - (2) Supervise the administration of the affairs of the municipality; - (3) Make recommendations to the governing body concerning the affairs of the municipality as may seem prudent; - (4) Keep the governing body advised of the financial condition and future needs of the municipality; - (5) Prepare and submit to the governing body an annual budget on a date determined by the governing body pursuant to §§ 9-21-34 and 9-21-34.1; - (6) See that all terms and conditions imposed in favor of the municipality or its inhabitants in any contract or franchise to which the municipality is a party are faithfully kept and performed; - (7) Be entitled to be present and take part in discussions at all meetings of the governing body and its committees, except when the governing body is considering removal of the manager;

-1 (7) Except when the governing body may be considering his removal the manager shall 2 beBe entitled to be present and take part in discussions at all meetings of such the 3 governing body and its committees, and to take part in their discussions except 4 when the governing body is considering removal of the manager; 5 (8) He shall signSign all warrants for the payment of money, and the same shall which 6 warrants: 7 (a) Must be countersigned by the auditor finance officer, but no warrant shall; 8 and 9 (b) May not be issued until the claim-therefor has been approved by the 10 governing body, except as may be otherwise provided by ordinance or 11 resolution; 12 (9) He shall have Have the right to prepare and introduce ordinances and resolutions 13 and take part in the discussions on all matters coming before the governing body, 14 but -shall have no the manager may not vote; and 15 (10) The manager shall have such further Have other powers and duties as may be 16 prescribed by ordinance or resolution.
-17 No contract of the manager for the payment of money in excess of two hundred 18 dollar s, except for current necessities, shall be binding upon the first or second class 19 munic sipality unless the payment shall be approved by the governing body.
-20 Carlia I 20 Section !
-53. That § 9-10-17 be AMENDED:
+- (8) Sign all warrants for the payment of money, which warrants: - (a) Must be countersigned by the finance officer; and - (b) May not be issued until the claim has been approved by the governing body, except as otherwise provided by ordinance or resolution; - (9) Have the right to prepare and introduce ordinances and resolutions and take part in the discussions on all matters coming before the governing body, but the manager may not vote; and - (10) Have other powers and duties as may be prescribed by ordinance or resolution.

 9-10-17.
-It is a Class 2 misdemeanor for the city manager, or an officer or employee appointed by him the manager, to solicit any person to vote for or against any candidate for alderman or commissioner of the first or second class municipality by which he the manager is employed at any municipal election.
+It is a Class 2 misdemeanor for the city manager, or an officer or employee appointed by the manager, to solicit any person to vote for or against any candidate for alderman or commissioner of the municipality by which the manager is employed at any municipal election.

 9-10-18.
-Provisions of the statutes governing first or second class municipalities inconsistent with this chapter-shall be are inapplicable to municipalities employing a city manager.
+Provisions of the statutes governing municipalities inconsistent with this chapter are inapplicable to municipalities employing a city manager.